Sai-Nandan-Desetti/Bingo-Anagram/README.md

 ## Objectives:
 * Create a connection oriented server socket that accepts and connects to any TCP client.
-	* The server should provide at least three services to the connected client.
+	* The server should provide at least two services to the connected client.
 	* Client should be provided a menu of commands available as it is connected to the server.

 ## Guidelines: